Freelance copywriter vs copywriting agency - which is best for your business?

 Going from freelancer to business owner has been a big shift in mindset and has involved a lot of practical changes.
 We’ve got defined processes now rather than everything just being in my head.
 I’ve had to learn to delegate, how to manage people, how to brief writers properly and how to provide constructive feedback.
 It’s been quite a journey!

 But what does the change from freelance copywriter to copywriting agency mean for our clients?
 If you’re in need of someone to create new website content for you or help you out with your business blog, which one should you choose?

 I’ve worked with some really great copywriters in my time.
 Individuals who are dedicated and skilled who will always deliver work on time and to length.

 A great copywriter can also be flexible and potentially come in to work in-house if you should need it, essentially becoming one of the team.
-And because they don’t have the overheads of an agency, they’re usually a lot more cost effective.
+And because they don’t have the overheads of a digital marketing agency, they’re usually a lot more cost effective.

 The problem is that finding a good freelance copywriter can be incredibly challenging; there are plenty of average ones and a few really rather terrible ones out there.
 Sifting through them takes an awful lot of time and effort - I know, because I’ve done it myself.

 The other problem is that the good freelancers get booked up.
 If you’ve seen our video, you’ll know that’s how I ended up running an agency - I was just far too busy and it was taking its toll.
 When you need a project delivered within a couple of weeks, it’s frustrating to hear that your favourite freelancer is booked up until the end of next month.

 So if you’ve found yourself a great freelancer then hold onto them!
 They are worth their weight in gold.
 But if you need help quickly and you don’t have time to source one, you might find an agency can help…